How To Face Your Fear of Intimacy

 3:08

 Intimacy is a fundamental aspect of building a healthy relationship.
-Yet, many individuals struggle with intimacy issues that can hinder their ability to form deep, meaningful bonds.
-Intimacy is often not a topic individuals discuss openly, which can lead to people feeling alone.
-Understanding the most common types of intimacy issues and their root causes can help couples better address these concerns in their relationships.
+Yet, many people struggle with intimacy issues that can hinder their ability to form deep, meaningful bonds.
+Intimacy is often not a topic we discuss openly, which can lead to people feeling even more alone.
+For those who have experienced intimate partner violence in the past, moving forward and trusting someone else can make building intimacy especially challenging.

 Common Intimacy Issues